California Security Deposit Law (Ultimate Landlord Guide)

 Question #7: What Should a Landlord Do If They Sell Their California Rental in the Middle of a Lease?

-If a landlord sells their real estate investment, you’ll need to do either of two things: one, you may choose to return the security deposit to the tenant, minus deductions.
-You must then let the tenant know, in writing, of the deductions made to their security deposit, if any.
+If a landlord sells their real estate investment, they’ll need to do either of two things: one, landlords may choose to returning security deposits and security deposit interest to the tenant, minus deductions.
+Landlords must then let the tenant know, in writing, of the deductions made to their security deposit, if any.

 Question #8: How Long After a Tenant Has Moved Out Should a Landlord Return Their Security Deposit?

-In California, landlords must return their renters’ security deposits within 21 days upon moving out.
-In the notice, the landlord must state the renter's security deposit was returned as well as the itemized statement indicating any deductions made.
+In California, landlords must return their tenants’ security deposits within 21 days upon moving out.
+In the notice, the landlord must state the tenants security deposit was returned as well as the itemized statement indicating any deductions made.

 Bottom Line

 Security deposit laws are a vital aspect to understand as a landlord.
-It can help avoid financial losses in the case of problem renters or accidental damages, among other things.
-Ultimately, just like eviction laws and rules for breaking the lease, it’s for everyone’s benefit to have a firm grasp on these concepts should legal matters arise regarding which could cost you a great deal.
+It can help avoid financial losses in the case of problem tenants or accidental damages, among other things.
+Ultimately, just like eviction laws and rules for breaking the lease, it’s for everyone’s benefit to have a firm grasp on these concepts should legal matters arise regarding which could cost landlords a great deal.

-Consider the benefits of hiring a management company to help you with your rental operation.
+Consider the benefits of hiring a management company to help landlords with their rental operation.

 *Disclaimer: The information herein is only meant to be educational and is in no way to be taken as a substitute for professional legal assistance.
 For expert help from property managers, please hire the services of an experienced property management company like Peak Residential.